Studiofarma/CGM-Innovation-Hub-Tech-Blog/_posts/2024-10-07-comparing-embedders-for-rag.md

 #### STEP 3: Creating the embeddings

-I created embeddings for every topic/sentence, iterating over samples in samples' directory.
+We create embeddings for every topic/sentence, iterating over samples in samples' directory.

-To achieve this, I used ***langchain_huggingface*** library:
+To achieve this, we used [**langchain_huggingface**](https://python.langchain.com/docs/integrations/providers/huggingface/) library:

 ```python
     from langchain_huggingface import HuggingFaceEmbeddings